j-stam/magento2-shell/README.md

 composer require j-stam/magento2-shell:*
 ```

-Copy the shell folder from this package to youre magento 2 root
+Copy the shell folder from this package to your magento 2 root

 ## Usage